Administered by WageWorks, Inc., 1-877-924-3967

 Limited Purpose Flexible Spending Account (LPFSA)

-If you or your legal spouse contribute to a Health Savings Account (HSA), you are not eligible to participate in a general purpose HCFSA.
-However, you may enroll in a Limited Purpose Flexible Spending Account (LPFSA).
+If you or your legal spouse contribute to or have a balance remaining in a Health Savings Account (HSA), you are not eligible to participate in the MUS general purpose HCFSA.
+You may, however, enroll in a Limited Purpose Flexible Spending Account (LPFSA).

 Dependent Care (Day Care) Flexible Spending Account (DCFSA)

 If both you and your legal spouse work or you are a single parent, you may have dependent day care expenses.
-The Federal Child Care Tax Credit is available to taxpayers to help offset dependent day care expenses; however, a DCFSA often gives employees a better tax benefit.
+The Federal Child Care Tax Credit is available to taxpayers to help offset dependent day care expenses; however, a DCFSA may provide employees a better tax benefit.
 You may want to consult your tax preparer to determine which option works best for you.

-Your DCFSA (day care) lets you use "before-tax" dollars to pay dependent day care expenses for children under age 14, or individuals unable to care for themselves.
+A DCFSA (day care) allows an employee to set aside contributions (pre-tax) to pay for qualified dependent day care expenses for children under age 14, or for individuals unable to care for themselves.
 A dependent receiving day care must live in your home at least eight (8) hours per day.
 The dependent day care must be necessary for you and your legal spouse to remain gainfully employed.
-Dependent day care may be provided through live-in care, baby sitters, and licensed day care centers.
-You cannot use "before-tax" dollars to pay your legal spouse or one of your children under the age of nineteen (19) for providing dependent day care.
+Dependent day care may be provided through live-in care, babysitters, and licensed day care centers.
+You cannot use pre-tax contributions to pay your legal spouse or one of your children under the age of nineteen (19) for providing dependent day care.
 Schooling expenses at the kindergarten level and above, overnight camps, and nursing homes are not reimbursable.
+For a list of eligible DCFSA expenses, visit WageWorks.

-Unused DCFSA (day care) account balances cannot be carried over to the next Benefit Plan Year and will be forfeited.
+Unused DCFSA (day care) contribution amounts cannot rollover to the next Plan Year and will be forfeited.

 Mid-Year Election Changes

 **Mid-year changes are allowed to existing FSAs only.
-You may not elect a new FSA during a mid-year change**
+You may not elect a new HCFSA/LPFSA or drop an existing HCFSA/LPFSA during a mid-year change**

-Mid-year election changes are limited, differ for each FSA option, and must be consistent with and made within 63 days of the qualifying event.
+Mid-year election changes due to a qualifying event are limited, differ for each FSA option, and must be made within 63 days of the event (subject to Plan restrictions).

 For more information about mid-year FSA election changes, please contact your campus Human Resources/Benefits Office.